Updated: May 30

-With permission from the author to share with our insureds, Dr. Rachel Fry, a personal and professional coach for associate attorneys, partners, and legal teams, learned a life lesson in self-awareness and encouragement for others.
+May is Mental Health Awareness Month.
+This month, with permission from the author to share with our insureds, we are featuring an article by Dr. Rachel Fry, a personal and professional coach for associate attorneys, partners, and legal teams.

 A platform that projects from the wall of a building and is surrounded by a railing, balustrade, or parapet.

 A gallery that projects over the main floor in a theater or auditorium.

 A stage or platform projecting from the wall of a building within or without, supported by columns, pillars, or consoles, and encompassed with a balustrade, railing, or parapet.

 When you hear the word balcony, you’ll think of a few things.
 A grand theater.
 Someone watching play practice from above.
 Or, just sneaking into the last seat at a concert venue.
 That’s the normal definition, of a strikingly normal word.
 But something happened to me last year that caught me off guard, and it was this—someone told me about a new meaning for the word balcony.
 And it isn’t in the dictionary.
 It was in an email late last year when one of my dearest friends - a 70-year-old lawyer - told me: